in-hub/incore-docs/InCore.Mqtt/MqttSubscription.rst

 Description
 ***********

 The MqttSubscription object manages subscriptions of one or multiple MQTT :ref:`topics <property_MqttSubscription_topics>` published by another instance on the MQTT broker.
-Unless disabled explicitely via the :ref:`autoSubscribe <property_MqttSubscription_autoSubscribe>` property all topics are subscribed automatically.
+Unless disabled explicitely via the :ref:`MqttAbstractSubscription.autoSubscribe <property_MqttAbstractSubscription_autoSubscribe>` property all topics are subscribed automatically.

 The parent object must be of type :ref:`MqttClient <object_MqttClient>`.